-The highest AQ index in California (as of 20:00 PST) is currently the Portola area.
-Particle Pollution (PM2.5) is measuring at 114 (Unhealthy for Sensitive Groups).
-This means members of sensitive groups may experience health effects.
-The general public is less likely to be affected.
+The highest AQ index in California (as of 9:00 PDT) is currently the Portola area.
+Particle Pollution (PM2.5) is measuring at 95 (Moderate).
+This means air quality is acceptable.
+However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.

 | Range | 0 - 50 | 51 - 100 | 101 - 150 | 151 - 200 | 201 - 300 | 301 - 500 |